The miracle postpartum dish - Congee, Juk, Rice Porridge.

 Great for: Gentle digestion, calming the nervous system, grounding.

-A handful of shiitake or maitake mushrooms
+A handful of lightly cooked shiitake or maitake mushrooms

-Sliced carrots or sweet potato
+Well cooked carrot cubes or sweet potato

 A few goji berries (soaked)

-Dash of tamari or miso (added at the end)
+Dash of tamari or miso

 🍠 Sweet & Warming Congee (Breakfast Style)